houseofsecrets/SdPaint/README_Web.md

 Image viewer appears when you click on result image.
 There is:

-- image info such as used sketch, prompt, negative prompt etc.
+- image info such as used sketch, prompt, negative prompt etc..
+In the sketch section, you can overlay the sketch on the image used for generation.
-- actualy the image itself
+- actually the image itself
 - images carousel (if multiple)

 ### Zen mode